 Despite its scale and impact, violence against children is rarely covered in the media outside of one-off stories around specific incidents.
-Little attention is given to its direct impacts on families and children, much less, its toll on socioeconomic development and public health.
+Little attention is given to its direct impact on families and children, much less, its toll on socioeconomic development and public health.
 Violence prevention efforts, which require societal and political buy-in, also receive little coverage.
 Journalists thus play a key role in amplifying violence prevention issues that garner the attention of the public and policymakers.

 Online Course on Violence Prevention

-A two-week online course on violence prevention took place in December 2021 and was designed to enable journalists around the world to strengthen their reporting on issues related to violence against children and effective interventions.
+The two-week online course on violence prevention took place in December 2021 and was designed to enable journalists around the world to strengthen their reporting on issues related to violence against children and effective interventions.
 Topics covered included:

 - Child violence in the news

 - Why the voice of the child is newsworthy

 - Experiences of journalists reporting on child violence

 - Child welfare reporting tips